 Commodore users tended to be really loyal because of where they were on the adoption curve, so some would start down that slippery slope.
 But not all.
 Many stuck with a single-drive setup with a 1541 until they were ready to upgrade to a PC or possibly an Amiga.

-That’s why the 1581 is much rarer today than a 1541 or even 1571 floppy disk drive.
+That’s why the 1581 is much rarer today than a 1541, 1571, or even a 1570 floppy disk drive.
 Today, when one turns up on Ebay, it may very well sell for as much or more than it cost 30 years ago.
 While not as rare as a VIC-1540, it’s not common.

 By using the same methodology the Allies used to figure out how many tanks the Germans could produce in WWII, Youtuber Robin Harbron estimated approximately 60,000 1581 drives were produced.
 Due to the likelihood that one of the series of serial numbers started at 10,000 rather than 0, and the margin of error of about 12 percent due to the sample size, the actual number produced could be as low as 46,000 or as high as 70,000.
 But based on the data he collected, we can be about 95% confident there were no more than 70,000 1581s produced.
 We can also be 95% confident that at least 46,000 were produced, though we can’t be sure how many survive.

 As Commodore’s fortunes waned and C-64 sales slowed, Commodore found itself with more 1581 drives than it could sell.
 Some number of unsold 1581s sacrificed their drive mechanisms so they could end up in Amiga 500s.
-These incomplete 1581s were sold after Commodore went bankrupt, and hobbyists made them work by installing their own drive mechanisms.
+These incomplete 1581s were sold after Commodore went bankrupt, in the same purge as the Commodore 65 prototypes.
+Hobbyists bought the drives at deep discounts and made them work by installing whatever drive mechanisms they could get to work.
 It didn’t have to be an Amiga 500 mechanism.
 Many PC drive mechanisms can be coaxed to work, including 1.44-megabyte mechanisms.
 The drive will still operate like a double-density drive and provide the same amount of storage.

 Unfortunately it’s difficult to identify an Amiga 500 containing one of these surplus 1581 mechanisms.
 The date code on the mechanism won’t match the rest of the machine, but you have no way of knowing if it’s because it’s a 1581 mechanism installed at the factory, or if someone swapped a mechanism to repair the machine at some point.